itkimura/roger-skyline-1/README.md

 ### Partition setting
 Need to create
-*   4.5GB, primary, beggining, ext4, on the root /
+*   4.2GB, primary, beggining, ext4, on the root /
-*   4.1GB, logical, beggining, ext4, on /home
+*   3.8GB, logical, beggining, ext4, on /home
+Remaining would be free space or swap

 ### How to set up
 1. Choose manual for partitioning method